brbaso/mod_zooitems/README.md

 #General Information#

-This module is based on the original mod_zooitem module which is standard part of ZOO Component package - [ZOO Component!](http://yootheme.com/zoo/)
+This module is based on the original ZOO Component **mod_zooitem** module which is standard part of ZOO Component package - [ZOO Component!](http://yootheme.com/zoo/)

 ## Functionality ##